Estimating Probabilistic Safe WCET Ranges of Real-Time Systems at Design Stages: Introduction

-Schedulability analysis is, in general, a hard problem because the space of all possible task schedules, i.e., all possible ways where tasks can be executed according to an underlying scheduling policy, is very large.
-The problem becomes computationally more expensive when WCET values are uncertain and are specified as value ranges instead of single values.
-Specifically, provided with WCET value ranges, engineers need to have ways to determine for what WCET values within the given ranges the system is likely to miss or satisfy its deadline constraints.
-Such results greatly support engineers during development as they provide targets driving design and implementation choices.
-If they know that deadline constraints are likely met for all or most of the expected WCET range, they can consider a wider choice of design and implementation choices, e.g., using a relational database instead of an in-memory data storage.
+The problem of estimating WCET values is, in general, a hard problem.
+WCET values of real-time tasks impact every possible task schedules.
+WCET values depend on the content and implementation of tasks and not the schedule.
+But they impact how the tasks are scheduled.
+The space of all possible task schedules is very large.
+In our context, the problem becomes computationally more expensive when WCET values are uncertain and are specified as value ranges instead of single values.
+Specifically, provided with WCET value ranges, engineers need to have ways to determine for what WCET values, within the given ranges, the system is likely to miss or satisfy its deadline constraints.
+If engineers know that deadlines are likely met for all or most of the expected WCET ranges, they can consider a wider choice of design and implementation options.
 Otherwise, in situations where only tight WCET sub-ranges seem acceptable, developers may have to consider more expensive hardware, decreased functionality or performance, or more restricted design and implementation choices.